-- C. Administer oxygen by appropriate route to maintain SpO2 at 94 to 99%. - D. If patient has no history of a true allergy to aspirin and has no signs of active bleeding (i.e., bleeding gums, bloody or tarry stools, etc.), then administer 4 (four) 81 mg chewable Aspirin orally (324 mg total).
-Aspirin may be administered prior to establishing IV. - E. Establish two (2) IV lines, preferably 18 gauge or larger, of normal saline. - F. If discomfort persists, Contact Medical Command Physician to discuss further treatment.
-Monitor blood pressure and respiratory effort.
+- C. Administer oxygen by appropriate route to maintain SpO2 at 94 99%. - D. If patient has no history of a true allergy to aspirin and has no signs of active bleeding (i.e., bleeding gums, bloody or tarry stools, etc.), then administer 4 (four) 81 mg chewable Aspirin orally (324 mg total).
+Aspirin may be administered prior to establishing IV. - E. Establish two (2) IV lines, preferably 18 gauge or larger, of normal saline. - F. If chest pain persists: - 1.
+Administer Morphine Sulfate 2 mg slow IV may repeat every five (5) minutes up to 10 mg unless pain is relieved. - Use caution if hypotensive and/or bradycardic.
+Consider use of Fentanyl (Sublimaze®). - If systolic BP drops below 90 mm/Hg during administration of Morphine Sulfate, discontinue analgesic administration and administer IV fluid bolus 250 mL Normal Saline and contact Medical Command.